Jenn Zeller is a spunky, funky, talented, horse-crazed girl.

 She took a small hiatus from competing on her horses while she worked on getting a career established as an Assistant Investment Advisor.
 She couldn’t stay away long, though; before she knew it she was back at coaching, riding, and training.
 In late 2005 Zach Ducheneaux of Ducheneaux Quarter Horses contacted her.
 They became fast friends instantly; he loved horses as much as she did and had a similar training philosophy.
 They bounced ideas off one another for a couple years.
 In 2007, Jenn had to make a choice – keep doing both, or only do the one thing she was passionate about.
 The horses won.
 In July, she quit her job in the brokerage world and went to work full-time for herself; riding and training barrel horses, giving lessons to horse-crazy little kids, like she had been, and began coaching high school rodeo competitors.

 She started riding horses for Zach Ducheneaux in February of 2008.
 Shortly afterwards the opportunity presented itself for her to make the move to South Dakota and ride for the ranch.
 She jumped at it, and feels blessed to get to live the life she always dreamed she’d have.

 The friendship between Zach and Jenn grew and they fell in love.
 Jenn now has the best of everything; she gets to do what she loves each and every day.
 She’ll be the first to tell you that she’s the luckiest girl in the world.
 Her horizons have expanded to include photography and journalism.
-She no longer rides horses for the public, but enjoys spending her summers going to barrel races, raising colts, and sharing her passion for life with those along the way.
+She no longer rides horses for the public, but enjoys spending her summers going to barrel races, raising colts, and sharing her passion for life with those she meets along the way.